metaphacts/metaphactory-kubernetes/README.md

 #### Metaphactory with blazegraph triplestore included (recommended for initial tests)

 1. Clone this GIT repository with `git clone https://github.com/metaphacts/metaphactory-kubernetes.git`
-2. Create a secret in your cluster to pull images from a private registry (this has to be for the docker hub account enlisted with the metaphact's docker hub repository) and note down the name of that secret (default name assumed in provided configuration files is `regcred`)
+2. Create a secret in your cluster to pull images from a private registry and note down the name of that secret (default name assumed in provided configuration files is `regcred`):
+  `kubectl create secret docker-registry regcred --docker-username=metaphactscustomers --docker-password=<your-token-from-registration>`
 2. Change into the `/metaphactory-kubernetes` folder
 3. Ensure that the correct name for the secret name is set in `/metaphactory/pod/metaphactory-pod.yaml`for `imagePullSecrets: - name: `
 4. Remove `#` characters in `/metaphactory/pod/metaphactory-pod.yaml` for `- name: BLAZEGRAPH_ENDPOINT`, `value: -Dconfig.environment.sparqlEndpoint=http:// ...` and `$(BLAZEGRAPH_ENDPOINT)`